OGGM/oggm/docs/practicalities.rst

   as well).
 If you do that, you might want to run the tests once first to make sure that it works as expected.
 You can do that by replacing `YOUR_RUN_SCRIPT_HERE` with `pytest --pyargs oggm --run-slow`!
-- Finally, the `YOUR_RUN_SCRIPT_HERE` is the actual command you want to run from this container!
+- finally, the `YOUR_RUN_SCRIPT_HERE` is the actual command you want to run from this container!
 Most of the time, it will be a call to your python script.

-We recommend to keep these scripts alongside our code and data, so that you can trace them later on.
+We recommend to keep these `cluster` scripts alongside your code and data, so that you can trace them later on.

 Data storage